 Anglers, their sunglasses perched above their hat brims, milled around the parking lot.
 They were in groups of three or four.
 Some leaned against vehicles and scuffed their shoes across the pavement.
 Others sat in the shade of tall pine trees.
 After eight hours of casting under bluebird skies and warm spring sunshine, many devoured snacks and chugged cold drinks.
-They all took turns asking about the other anglers’ days and responding with their own tales of bass caught and lost.
+They all took turns asking about the other anglers’ days and responding with their tales of bass caught and lost.
 Laughter comes after most of the stories.
 The scene looks no different than any weekend bass tournament, but that was about to change.
 One by one, they brought their catch to the tournament director.
 Instead of dripping bags filled with five-bass limits, these anglers presented smartphones and digital cameras.

-There are different kinds of kayaks, including two-seat models and the single-seat ones that are used in tournaments.
+There are different kayaks, including two-seat models and single-seat ones used in tournaments.
 Those can be separated into two groups.
 The first consists of the sit-in kayaks – SITs.
 They resemble the original kayaks, where the hull comes up around the paddler, and are often used in saltwater and whitewater.
 They are usually faster but less stable than the other style, sit-on-top kayaks.
 Sporting a wider beam, SOTs are stable enough for an angler to stand in.
 They are the most popular option among tournament anglers.
 “I’d bet 90 percent of kayak fishermen are in a SOT,” Stewart said.

 Stewart said kayaks shine in water bigger boats can’t reach: “You can paddle them under trees or over them to access water other boats can’t – or launch them where others can’t.”
 Kayaks are stealthy, too, giving anglers the upper hand in spooky bass conditions such as clear or super-shallow water.
 But getting to the fish is only one of their benefits.
-“As far as a specific technique, I’d say trolling would definitely be one, because you are always going trolling speed,” he quipped.
-Many kayak anglers keep a trolling lure handy, which they drag when moving between spots so not to waste fishing time.
-Kayaks also provide a great perspective on dock fishing.
-Many powerboat anglers have to kneel or lean over to get low enough to skip lures far under docks, where the unmolested and biggest bass always seem to be.
+“As far as a specific technique, I’d say trolling would be one because you are always going trolling speed,” he quipped.
+Many kayak anglers keep a trolling lure handy, which they drag when moving between spots to avoid wasting fishing time.
+Kayaks also provide a great perspective on the dock fishing.
+Many powerboat anglers must kneel or lean over to get low enough to skip lures far under docks, where the unmolested and biggest bass always seem to be.
 Kayak anglers are already down there.
 “Once you get used to it, it’s super easy to fire one parallel to the water and way back in there,” he said.
 “Sometimes I go behind and under the dock walkways, which a bass boat can’t do.
 ‘Yaks’ are great for going over thick grass and lily pads to use a punch bait.
 That’s stuff you wouldn’t get a trolling motor through.”

 Tournament fishing is only a portion of what Hardcore is all about.
 Like powerboat clubs, its members schedule fun events, too, including dedicating a day to chasing panfish.
-Members donate their catch to the Carolina Raptor Center in Huntersville, N.C., to feed the birds of prey that are recuperating there.
+Members donate their catch to the Carolina Raptor Center in Huntersville, N.C., to feed the birds of prey recuperating there.
 The club also holds a big tournament in the fall that’s limited to 53 kayaks – the number of playing cards in a deck.
-The members put their own spin on it, like their kayaks, each year welcoming back a longtime supporter, who starts the morning by playing “The Star-Spangled Banner” on his electric guitar lakeside.
+The members put their spin on it, like their kayaks, each year welcoming back a longtime supporter, who starts the morning by playing “The Star-Spangled Banner” on his electric guitar lakeside.
 But they aren’t the only ones who like to put on a big kayak bass tournament.